Benefits of Music Activities for Toddlers and Preschoolers

 Music For Preschoolers

 Most preschoolers love music and have favourite songs (ie. Baby Shark) which they enjoy singing and dancing to over and over again.
 But did you know that this is the perfect age to introduce your child to new styles and types of music?
-What’s more it is a great time to foster your child’s developing musical skills and abilities.

-In fact, research shows that children who play or sing music regularly:
+Research shows that children who play or sing music regularly:

 - start school with higher levels of reading and math ability